-The house will issue a tardy slip that students must show to their teachers.
+Tardy slips will be issued at the security desk at the main entrance or at the house office and students must show this slip to their teachers.
 Every effort will be made to notify parent(s)/guardians of patterns of tardiness to school for those students who fail to provide documentation for tardies.
 If a pattern of tardiness continues, additional disciplinary action could result.
 It is essential that students check in to school.
 Any student who does not check in to school either in period one or in his or her house office will be deemed a trespasser and subject to arrest.